-The Fundraising Institute Australia has begun conducting random spot checks by telephone, mail, email and in person to ensure its members comply with its new code, which came into force on January 1.
+The Fundraising Institute Australia has begun a six-month trial of random spot checks, conducted by telephone, mail, email and in person, to ensure its members comply with its new code, which came into force on January 1.

-Borrowing the common ‘mystery shopper’ technique from the hospitality, retail and franchise sectors, late last year the FIA recruited a ‘code monitor’ who will check fundraising staff are adhering to the code in their dealings with the public.
+Borrowing the common ‘mystery shopper’ technique from the hospitality, retail and franchise sectors, late last year the FIA recruited a ‘code monitor’ to check fundraising staff are adhering to the code in their dealings with the public.